-The most common route is to take a degree followed by a postgraduate qualification in archaeology.
+The most common route is to take a degree (SCQF Level 9-10) followed by a postgraduate (SCQF Level 11) qualification in archaeology.
 There are many specialist areas of study in archaeology and a wide range of courses are available across the UK.

 The Universities of Aberdeen, Edinburgh and Glasgow offer degree and postgraduate courses in Archaeology, which you can combine with another subject.
 You need 4-5 relevant Highers at good grades for entry, and for BSc courses you need to have Maths or science subjects.

-At St Andrews University, you can study archaeology with a selection of degree courses, such as ancient history or mediaeval history.
+At the University of St Andrews, you can study archaeology with a selection of degree courses, such as ancient history or medieval history.
 See the institution website for entry requirements.